Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/June2023_LLM.md

 #### Footnotes
 <p style="font-size:0.8em">
 <ol>
-<li> This is especially an worrying as if, for instance, a facial recognition system places you in the crosshairs of a police investigation your lawyer can not ask for a suppression hearing, and there is no opportunity for cross examination.</li>
+<li> This is especially worrying.
+For instance, if a facial recognition system places you in the crosshairs of a police investigation your lawyer can not ask for a suppression hearing, and there is no opportunity for cross examination.</li>
 <li> The document does specify however that traditional "terms of service" are inadequate and that users are entitled to transparent and easy mechanisms to control how their data is used.</li>
 </ol>
 </p>